platadani/CloudSyncStatusView/README.md

-# iCloud Sync Status View for SwiftUI
+# iCloud Sync Status View

 This component provides an elegant and functional view to display the iCloud synchronization status in iOS applications using SwiftData or CoreData with iCloud sync.